 (D) When supplying electricity, gas, or natural gas creates a safety hazard to consumers or their premises, the public, or to the company's personnel or facilities or where, because of conditions beyond the consumer's premises, disconnection of the supply of electricity, gas, or natural gas is reasonably necessary.
 The company shall not restore service until the hazardous condition(s) has been corrected.

-(E) When a customer, consumer, or his/her agent does any of the following:
+(E) When a customer, consumer, property owner, landlord or his/her agent does any of the following:

 (1) Prevents utility company personnel from reading the meter for a year or more.

-(F) For repairs, provided that notice to customers is given prior to scheduled maintenance interruptions in excess of six hours.
+(F) For repairs, provided that notice to customers is given prior to scheduled maintenance interruptions in excess of four hours.

 (H) For nonpayment of regulated services provided by the utility company, including nonpayment of security deposits.

 (I) For good cause shown.